 For each QoS flow whose DRB has been successfully established or modified and the QoS Monitoring Request IE was included in the QoS Flow Level QoS Parameters IE contained in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall store this information, and, if supported, perform delay measurement and QoS monitoring, as specified in TS 23.501 [20].

+For each requested DRB, if the QoS Mapping Information IE is contained in the DL UP Parameters IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall use it to set DSCP and/or flow label fields for the downlink IP packets which are transmitted through the GTP tunnels indicated by the UP Transport Layer Information IE.

 8.3.2.3 Unsuccessful Operation